-A study of the structure, classification, physiology, ecology, genetics and economic importance of bacteria.
+A study of the structure, classification, physiology, ecology, genetics and economic importance of viruses, prokaryotes and eukaryotic microorganisms.
 Prerequisites: BIO 100 or BIO 109 and BIO 110 and CHE 111.
 Offered Each Year (Fall).
 (UG)

 BIO 315L: General Microbiology Lab (1)